 Before leaving to coach the U.S. National Team after the 2005 season, Schroeder directed Pepperdine to a cumulative 20-year record of 340-220 (.607) and eight NCAA Championships berths, including the 1997 title.
 The Waves won or shared six regular-season conference titles under his watch.

-Schroeder will return as head coach for the 2013 season, following six seasons with alum Jack Kocur in charge and interim coach Gary O'Brien taking over for 2012.
+Schroeder returns as head coach for the 2013 season, following six seasons with alum Jack Kocur in charge and interim co-head coaches Merrill Moses and Willo Rodriguez directing the team in 2012.

 A number of former Pepperdine players have fared well at the international level, including Schroeder, who served as the team captain for the U.S. National Team from 1983-92 and earned a silver medal at both the 1984 and 1988 Olympic Games.
 Other Olympians include Roberto Borelli (Italy, 1984), Geoffrey Clark (Australia, 1988, 1992), Merrill Moses (USA, 2008, 2012) and Jesse Smith (USA, 2004, 2008, 2012).
 Jeremy Pope was an alternate for the U.S. in 2000.